An easy, no-fuss, make-ahead delicious healthy alternative to your on-the-go granola bar fix. And it tastes like a blueberry muffin!

 Blueberry Muffin Overnight Oats

-- ½ cup vanilla almond milk (sweetened or unsweetened, up to you)
+- ½ cup vanilla almond milk - (sweetened or unsweetened)

 - 1-2 drops vanilla extract

-- 1 tablespoon sugar-free dry vanilla pudding mix
+- 1 tablespoon vanilla pudding mix - dry

 - fresh or frozen blueberries (optional)